prateek210995/Face-Mask-Detection/README.md

 </div>

 The accuarcy of Model-2 on the validation dataset is 0.98 and validation loss is 0.04.
 The accuracy on the test dataset is 0.90.
-The true positive of the model are 420, true negative is 474.
-False positive is 89 and false negative is 9.
+The true positive of the model are 420, true negatives are 474.
+False positives are 89 and false negatives are 9.
 The flase positives obtained from this model are higher when compared to previous model.
 From which we can conclude that Model-1 performed better than Model-2.

 <p float="center">
   <img src="331.png" width="300" />